Tensor-train methods for sequential state and parameter learning in state-space models

 Conditioned on the parameters, the joint state filtering density $ p(\bx_{0:t} | \bth, \by_{1:t}) $ follows a multivariable Gaussian distribution, which can be derived from the classical Kalman filter.
 Integrating over the states, we obtain an explicit form of the posterior parameter density $ p( \bth | \by_{1:t}) = \int p(\bx_{0:t} , \bth | \by_{1:t}) \dd \bx_{0:t} $.
-Although the posterior parameter density cannot be directly sampled, we can evaluate the density pointwise for any given parameter $\bth$, and thus we can use the model in \eqref{eq:kalman filter} to benchmark the performance of various estimation algorithms---for example, this enables us to estimate the Hellinger distance between the approximate posterior parameter density $\hat p( \bth| \by_{1:t})$ obtained by Alg.~\ref{alg:stt} and the exact posterior parameter density $p(\bth| \by_{1:t})$.
+Although the posterior parameter density cannot be directly sampled, we can evaluate the density pointwisely for any given parameter $\bth$, and thus we can use the model in \eqref{eq:kalman filter} to benchmark the performance of various estimation algorithms---for example, this enables us to estimate the Hellinger distance between the exact posterior parameter density $p(\bth| \by_{1:t})$ and its approximation $\hat p( \bth| \by_{1:t})$ obtained by Alg.~\ref{alg:stt}.
 For the sake of completeness, we include the derivation of the posterior parameter density $ p( \bth | \by_{1:t}) $ in Appendix \ref{appendix:kalman}.

 In our numerical experiment, we take $ m $ and $ n $ to be three and let the total number of time steps $ T $ be 50.
-Additionally, we set $\mu=0$ and fix the observation matrix $ \mC $ to prescribed values.
-We impose the condition $a^{2}+b^{2}=1$ to make the state process $ \bX_t $ stationary.
-Thus the parameters to be estimated are reduced to $ \bth = (a, d) $.
-We impose a uniform prior density $p_0(\bth) := \mathrm{uniform}(\bth; [0.4,1]^2)$ on the parameters, and generate synthetic data $\bY_t$ using $a=0.8$ and $d=0.5$ in the numerical experiments.
-When establishing TT approximation, we transform the parameters to an unbounded domain using the inverse distribution functions of standard Gaussian distribution to facilitate the linear preconditioning techniques in Sec.~\ref{sec:linear_precond}.
+Additionally, we set $\mu=0$ and set the observation matrix $ \mC $ to be a prescribed random value.
+We impose the condition $a^{2}+b^{2}=1$ such that the state process $ \bX_t $ is stationary.
+Thus, the parameters to be estimated are reduced to $ \bth = (a, d) $.
+We impose a uniform prior density $p(\bth) := \mathrm{uniform}(\bth; [0.4,1]^2)$ on the parameters, and generate the synthetic data $\bY_t$ using $a=0.8$ and $d=0.5$ in the numerical experiments.
+When building TT approximations, we transform the parameters to an unbounded domain using the inverse distribution function of the standard Gaussian distribution to facilitate the linear preconditioning techniques in Sec.~\ref{sec:linear_precond}.